 But It’s So Good for Business; What Can We Do?

-I wonder if the American dedication to permanent war over the past quarter century worries you as much as it does me.
-And it’s looking more permanent every day, as if the country had developed a bellicose addiction.
+I wonder if the American dedication to permanent war over the past quarter-century worries you as much as it does me.
+And it’s looking more permanent every day as if the country had developed a bellicose addiction.
 It comes in colors: black ops, pre-emptive strikes, war by false flags, war by proxies, mercenary wars.
 What to do about it?
 I’ll do what I normally do, write it up, in the vain hope that someone will at least notice the absurdity and injustice of the situation.

 I’ve got some specific concerns regarding this “Permawar” business.
-Permanent war means victims every day, victims of all flavors, young and old, saints and sinners, most every type of person in fact, except politicians and war profiteers.
+Permanent war means victims every day, victims of all flavors, young and old, saints and sinners, almost every type of person in fact, except politicians and war profiteers.
 I do want to include soldiers in this list of victims.
 They are, after all, human beings, sons and daughters, fathers and mothers, all with families, dreams and ambitions to lose in a war.
 And most of them don’t want to be there in the first place.